PRISON MINDFULNESS INSTITUTE

 Program Coordinator Danielle comes to PMI from her former work in the nonprofit organization Inward Bound Mindfulness Education (iBme).
 Prior to working in the mindfulness field, she worked with dogs and cats for nearly a decade in a combined boarding facility and veterinary hospital.
 She has been a Buddhist practitioner in the Theravada Thai Forest lineage for over a decade and has been guided by Noah Levine, Pablo Das, and Josh Korda.
 She has facilitated the Western MA Dharma Punx group.

-Program Assistant Melissa graduated from UMass Amherst in 2015 with a Bachelor’s Degree in Psychology.
-She comes to PMI with no formal Mindfulness training, but is happily learning all she can while being here.
-When she’s not working, you can find her cooking, taking photos, crafting, or caring for her dog and cat.
+Programs Assistant Melissa graduated from UMass Amherst in 2015 with a Bachelors Degree in Psychology and Film Studies.
+She comes to PMI with no previous formal mindfulness training, but is happily learning as much as she can while being here.

 MINDFULNESS IN PUBLIC SAFETY PROJECT